8 Coffee Barista Skills: How to Elevate Your Coffee Game

 Learn the proper and traditional way that beverages are built; they gained popularity for a reason, and it’s because they’re made the right way.

-I can’t tell you how many times, from numerous different chains and small-time coffee houses, that I’ve been served a latte that they stirred with a spoon after adding the milk.
+I can’t tell you how many times, from numerous different chains and small-time coffee houses, I’ve been served a latte that they stirred with a spoon after adding the milk.

 Get some knowledge under your belt.
 Know the difference between a cappuccino and a latte.